sasever/MSReady2018/01DAIDP-302/README.md

 ## Connect Device and Send Data to IoThub

-This Lab assumes you are using MXChip as the Device
+This Lab assumes you are using MXChip as the Device.

+If you do not have MXChip, you can open the
+[PI Simulator](https://azure-samples.github.io/raspberry-pi-web-simulator/#GetStarted) again in a different window, edit the  deviceId: 'Raspberry Pi Web Client' (line 29) part to give a new name to your device, and create a new device twin on IoT Hub, and update the **connectionString** with the primary key info of the new devide twin and run.

 ![MXChip](images/MxChip.jpg)